jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_databases.md

 {% include tip.html content="The **tempdb** database has its own drilldown.
 Click on tempdb to open the tempdb drilldown.
 Click on another cell in the tempdb row to select tempdb for **Database Details**." %}

+{% include tip.html content="To select all databases click CTRL+A. Click outside the grid to clear all selections." %}

 ## Overview

 ### Database Name